morganmayday/tayen-core/magic/charisma-spells.md

 Soapy Draft

-Major Action, Varies, Vs Exert Will
+Major action, varies, vs Exert Will, revery

 I: The target takes an action of your choice on their next turn.
-Must speak the command aloud.
+Must speak the command aloud, and the action must be a listed major or minor action. [?
+I dont want to pigeonhole it but it _is_ really powerful]

 II:  As above, but the command holds for a minute. [i.e. "surrender"]

 III: As above, but with one of the following:
 - Can add extra targets for +2 spin each, 8 targets or more becomes "everyone within earshot".
 - The command holds for [an hour/8 hours/a day? idk].
-- You do not need to speak the command aloud.
+- You do not need to speak the command aloud. [manipulate territory]

-IV: Thirteen round casting time, where you and the target maintain contact, and an oath is sworn.
-The target will never break the oath, and will interpret it in fairly good faith.
-[Needs penalties. also maybe stipulation for failure despite trying hardest]
+IV: You issue an order [idk. much more irresistible?]

 -- Exert Will
 - Maybe some sort of metamagic or countermagic?
 Messing with spells, either yours or others?